White County, Arkansas

 White County is a county located in the U.S. state of Arkansas.
 As of the 2020 census, the population was 76,822.
 The county seat is Searcy.
 White County is Arkansas's 31st county, formed on October 23, 1835, from portions of Independence, Jackson, and Pulaski counties and named for Hugh Lawson White, a Whig candidate for President of the United States.
 It is an alcohol prohibition or dry county, though a few private establishments (such as the Searcy Country Club, and Veterans of Foreign Wars posts in Searcy and Beebe) can serve alcohol.
 White County comprises the Searcy, AR Micropolitan Statistical Area, which is also included in the Little Rock-North Little Rock, AR Combined Statistical Area.

 History

+The first Americans that are believed to have settled in White County were John and Nancy Magness.
+They started in Tennessee and came to White County around 1815 and set up a farm in what is now Letona.
+White County was established by act of the Arkansas territorial legislature on October 23, 1835, by combining parts of Independence, Jackson, and Pulaski counties.

 On May 17, 1862, White County was the site of the Little Red Skirmish between Union Major General Samuel J Curtis and a force of about 100 loosely-organized Confederates, followed by the battle at Whitney Lane in June. also known as The Skirmish at Searcy Landing.

+In 1876, a religious cult called the Cobbites existed for a short period south of Searcy.
+Named after the group's leader, Reverend Cobb, bizarre behavior by members of the cult led to attention from local citizens, but after the murder of a man from Searcy, a mob attacked the group.
+Several Cobbites were killed and others arrested.
+Little is known about Reverend Cobb, not even his full name, other than that he came from Tennessee to White County in 1876.
+To his followers, he claimed to be God or Jesus Christ.
+He apparently believed he could perform the works of God, and he used a sycamore pole to command the sun to rise each morning and did the same each evening to command it to set.

+During the 1960s, the U.S. Department of Defense constructed several Titan II missile silos in the county in the early 1960s.
+An accident at one site in 1965 killed fifty-three workers when a welder hit a hydraulic line with their welding rod, causing a fire that removed the oxygen and suffocated most of the workers in the facility.